renesas-rz/meta-renesas-ai/README.md

 URI: **https://github.com/renesas-rz/meta-renesas.git**
 tag: certified-linux-v2.1.9 (79bd2782cfb9ddc1760f3fea3d4fc258c20dc552)

-The meta-rzg1-gcc-linaro meta-layer should be used when including TensorFlow-lite v2.3+ as GCC v7.3 is required.
-Read *meta-rzg1-gcc-linaro/README.md* for more details.

 #### For RZ/G2 ####
 The layers should be used with the official Renesas RZ/G2 Yocto Poky BSP based on the CIP Kernel: